 View or download the membership information booklet (PDF).

 Thinking about joining HASP?
 We’d be happy to provide you more information.
 You can also request a personal phone call from our staff to answer any questions you might have.

 Ready to Join?

 We’re glad you’ve decided to join us.
 Let’s get started.
-Fill out the HASP Membership Inquiry form and we’ll help you through the new member process.
+Fill out the HASP Membership Application and we’ll help you through the new member process.

 BECOMING A NEW MEMBER

 - Fill out a Request Info form to receive information on HASP and instructions on how to attend a monthly meeting